oakes/paren-soup/README.md

 ## Development

 * Install [the Clojure CLI tool](https://clojure.org/guides/getting_started#_clojure_installer_and_cli_tools)
-* To develop with figwheel: `clj -A:dev dev.clj`
+* To develop with figwheel: `clj -A:dev:cljs dev.clj`
-* To build the release version: `clj -A:prod prod.clj build`
+* To build the release version: `clj -A:prod:cljs prod.clj build`

 ## Licensing